makannew/kick-start-helpers/README.md

 This problem push most competitors toward low-level languages like C++.
 However, I believe if these non-relevant problem fixed, taking advantage of a rich high-level language like Javascript can potentially leed to a winning strategy.

+## P.S.
+After I tried round D of Google KS, I realized that still traditional coding tricks are more useful than helper functions!
+However, the boilerplate and console synchronous reader work perfectly well and they are essential if we want to write code in Javascript.

 <br/>